 9. 24 Swaroop of Shrinathji

 The 24 swaroop, or chhavi, of Shrinathji represent his various divine forms or manifestations.
-These are:
+These are as follows:

 - Balak Swaroop: In this Swaroop, Lord Shrinathji is depicted as a child, symbolizing innocence and purity.

 - Ghanshyam Maharaj: This form represents the young and playful Krishna.